golang/tools/gopls/doc/analyzers.md

 	reflect.TypeOf(uint32(0))        -> reflect.TypeFor[uint32]()
 	reflect.TypeOf((*ast.File)(nil)) -> reflect.TypeFor[*ast.File]()

-It also offers a fix to simplify the construction below, which uses reflect.TypeOf to return the runtime type for an interface type,
+It also offers a fix to simplify the constructions below, which use reflect.TypeOf to return the runtime type for an interface type,

 	reflect.TypeOf((*io.Reader)(nil)).Elem()

+or:

+	reflect.TypeOf([]io.Reader(nil)).Elem()

 to: